YottaDB/YDBDoc/MessageRecovery/errors.rst

 LVNULLSUBS
 ---------------

-LVNULLSUBS, LVNULLSUBS Null subscripts not allowed in local variables
+LVNULLSUBS, Null subscripts not allowed in local variables

 Run Time Error: This indicates that an attempt was made to set a local variable with a null subscript.